-Louis Moreau Gottschalk was an American composer and pianist, however he spent most of his time outside of US, living in South America and the Caribbean…. as punishment for his own actions!
-Read on…
+Louis Moreau Gottschalk was an American composer of sentimental music and a pianist, however he spent most of his time outside of US, living in South America and the Caribbean.

 Gottschalk was born of a Jewish businessman from London and a Creole mother.
 He had 6 brothers and 5 sisters .
 Later he moved in with relatives including his maternal grandmother and nurse who were both from Haiti.
 This association certainly influenced his music.

 He played the piano from an early age and his father realising a need for classical training took him to France.
-However, the Paris Conservatoire rejected him before even listening based on his nationality!!
-(They wouldn’t get a way with that today!).
-Fortunately through contacts he managed to gain access (Nothing changes there … it’s who you know!)
+However, the Paris Conservatoire rejected him based on his nationality (they didn’t even listen to him play!)
+They wouldn’t get a way with that today!
+Fortunately through contacts he managed to gain access (it’s not what you know .. it’s who you know!)

 Life & Music